-This Code provides guidance - and a global view - for CGI member-partners, officers and directors to consistently achieve the professionalism that has earned our Company an enviable reputation among our clients and within our industry.
+This Code provides guidance - and a global view - for CGI members, officers and directors to consistently achieve the professionalism that has earned our Company an enviable reputation among our clients and within our industry.
 It also provides guidance for CGI directors when acting for the Company.

 This Code is not meant to be a complete list of ethics and business conduct covering every eventuality.
-It highlights situations that CGI's member-partners, officers and directors may face in their duties and provides the basic principles to guide their actions.
+It highlights situations that CGI's members, officers and directors may face in their duties and provides the basic principles to guide their actions.
 CGI recognizes the importance of supporting these individuals as ethical issues arise, and has an open door policy for resolving such issues with integrity.

-Upon joining CGI, all member-partners, as part of their employment contract, undertake to observe this Code in all aspects of their work.
-Furthermore, annually, all member-partners shall renew such undertaking.
+Upon joining CGI, all members, as part of their employment contract, undertake to observe this Code in all aspects of their work.
+Furthermore, annually, all members shall renew such undertaking.